How To Blend Fictitious History When Writing Medieval Fantasy

 The role of magic

-When you start writing your story, you are probably thinking about including elements of magic, witchcraft, or alchemy in your story.
+When you start writing, you are probably thinking about including elements of magic, witchcraft, or alchemy in your story.

-Maybe there is an isolated area where some of your characters practice magic.
-At the same time, the rest of the population dares not venture near it.
+Maybe there is an isolated area where some of your characters practice magic, but the rest of the population dares not venture near it.

-You could include some mystic elements.
+You could include some mystical elements.
 Perhaps a river with magical powers.
-Anyone who drinks from it rapidly becomes older yet much wiser.
+Anyone who drinks from it rapidly becomes older, yet much wiser.

 You need to define the function of the supernatural elements in your story.

-Make a note of how each one affects your storyline and your characters and setting.
+Make a note of how each one affects your storyline, your characters, and your setting.

-You should also decide if you want to base the role of magic on actual historical references during medieval times.
+You should also decide if you want to base the role of magic on actual historical references from medieval times.
 Or are you going to create your own fresh ideas?

 Whichever way you go, think about how your readers will relate to it within your story’s context.